webmakaka/dcos-k8s-rust-skaffold-demo/README.md

               name: rust-web-demo-database-url
               key: url
 ```

-Changing `YOUR_USERNAME` to your Docker username as with before.

 Note that when you save the file, this is going to trigger a rebuild of the PostgreSQL container via Skaffold so give it a few seconds.